iammix/anyfile/README.md

 ctest

 # Run the main application
-.build/neuroclue data.json
+.build/anyfile data.json
 or
-.build/neuroclue data.csv
+.build/anyfile data.csv
 ```
 ## Extending the Application with Custom File Types
-To extend the Neuroclue Project to support custom file types, see the following steps:
+To extend the Anyfile Project to support custom file types, see the following steps:

 ### 1. Implement a New Handler
 Create a new handler class in the *src/* directory.
 This class should inherit from FileHandler and implement the readData, processData, and writeData methods.